bevyengine/bevy-website/content/learn/book/getting-started/plugins/_index.md

 }
 ```

-Now all thats left is to move our systems into `HelloPlugin`, which is just a matter of cut and paste.
+Now all that's left is to move our systems into `HelloPlugin`, which is just a matter of cut and paste.
 The `app` variable in our plugin's `build()` function is the same builder type we use in our `main()` function:

 ```rs
 impl Plugin for HelloPlugin {